Rapporter/pander/README.md

 # Helper functions

 There are a bunch of helper functions in `pander` which e.g. return user specified inputs in Pandoc format or applies some extra formatting on those.
+For a technical documentation, see the HTML help files of the package at [help.r-enthusiasts.com](http://help.r-enthusiasts.com/library/pander/html/00Index.html).

 ## Primitive functions